 Crosby gets point No. 999, Penguins top Canucks 4-0

-Vancouver Canucks' Luca Sbisa goes to the ice in front of goalie Ryan Miller to block a shot by Pittsburgh Penguins' Patric Hornqvist in the second period of an NHL hockey game in Pittsburgh, Tuesday, Feb.
+Pittsburgh Penguins goalie Matt Murray blocks a shot by Vancouver Canucks' Markus Granlund during the second period of an NHL hockey game in Pittsburgh, Tuesday, Feb.
 14, 2017.
-Pittsburgh Penguins' Sidney Crosby collides with Vancouver Canucks' Alexander Edler during the second period of an NHL hockey game in Pittsburgh, Tuesday, Feb.
+Pittsburgh Penguins goalie Matt Murray blocks a shot by Vancouver Canucks' Markus Granlund during the second period of an NHL hockey game in Pittsburgh, Tuesday, Feb.
 14, 2017.

 Add your comments below